Lentils with Dumplings (Easy One-Pot Comfort Food)

 Can I Add Potatoes?

-With newer lentils: Add diced potatoes early when adding stock.
+- Newer lentils: add potatoes early when adding stock

-Adding boiling water instead of cold maintains a consistent simmer, helping everything cook evenly.
-Cold water can interrupt the cooking process and increase cooking time.
+Adding boiling water keeps the simmer consistent, helping everything cook evenly.
+Cold water can stop the simmer and extend cooking time.

 How to Make Easy Drop Dumplings

-- Rest: Cover and set aside while you cook the lentil stew.
+- Cover and set aside while cooking the lentil stew.

 How to Make the Lentil Stew

-- Sauté Onion & Garlic: Heat olive oil in a large pot.
-On medium-high heat, sauté onions with a pinch of salt until translucent, then add garlic and vegetable spice.
+- Sauté onion & garlic: Heat olive oil, cook onions with a pinch of salt until translucent.
+Add garlic and spices.

-2. Make a Soffritto: Add carrots and celery.
-Pour in a splash of stock (or water) to prevent burning.
-Cook until softened but not mushy.
+- Make soffritto: Add carrots and celery, splash stock or water to prevent burning.
+Cook until softened.

-Drop the Dumplings: When lentils and veggies are nearly cooked (about 5 minutes to go), scoop and drop spoonfuls of dough into the stew.
+- Drop dumplings: When lentils are nearly cooked (about 5 minutes to go), add dumplings to the stew.

 How to Tell When Dumplings Are Done